apify/apify-docs/sources/academy/tutorials/api/run_actor_and_retrieve_data_via_api.md

 ## JavaScript and Python client {#javascript-and-python-client}

 If you are using JavaScript or Python, we highly recommend using the Apify API client ([JavaScript](https://docs.apify.com/api/client/js/), [Python](https://docs.apify.com/api/client/python/)) instead of the raw HTTP API.
-The client implements smart polling and exponential backoff, which makes calling Actors and getting results very simple.
+The client implements smart polling and exponential backoff, which makes calling Actors and getting results efficient.

 You can skip most of this tutorial by following this code example that calls Google Search Results Scraper and logs its results: